martibayoalemany/HTTP-file-downloading/docs/README.md

 `george_rowberry_python` is a small snippet of python code to download pictures.
-It was developed as an entry test requirement for a position at a company.
+It was developed as an entry test requirement for a position at a company at Karlsruhe.

 ## Installation

-It was developed under ubuntu and it depends on `python3.5`
+The development environmen was ubuntu and the code targets `python3.5`
 To install the dependencies you will need to setup a virtual environment using the following command.

 ``` sh